-Cassif, 54, the only Jew on the Hadash list, was born and raised in a household that was highly supportive of the Mapai Party, the predecessor to today's Labor Party.
+Cassif, 54, the only Jew on the Joint I=List, was born and raised in a household that was highly supportive of the Mapai Party, the predecessor to today's Labor Party.
 After military service in the IDF's Nahal brigade and airborne unit, Cassif entered the Hebrew University.
 During the first intifada, while in the IDF, he refused to serve in the West Bank and Gaza and was jailed four times.
-Cassif has been active in communist and farleft politics for a while, as he was a legislative aide to the secretary general of the Communist Party, Meir Vilner, who served in the Knesset from 1949-1990.
+Prior to the April elections, the Knesset's Central Election Committee banned Cassif from running, accusing him of supporting terror and denying Israel's right to exist as a Jewish and Democratic state.
+The ban was overturned by Israel's Supreme Court, although Cassif ultimately was not elected..